Unlocking the Power of Content Management Systems

 What is a Content Management System?

-A content management system is a software application that provides a graphical user interface with tools to create, update, manage, and publish content.
+A content management system (CMS) is a software application that provides a graphical user interface with tools to create, update, manage, and publish content.
 The content is stored in a database and displayed to the target audience through a presentation layer or frontend layer, usually in the form of website templates.

 Types of CMS

-There are three primary types of CMS: traditional, headless, and hybrid.
+There are three primary types of CMS:

 • Traditional CMS: A monolithic and tightly-coupled system that provides a frontend layer where the content will be displayed.
 Traditional CMSs have a low entry threshold, offering templates, drag-and-drop interfaces, and WYSIWYG editors.